TomNisbet/sap-plus/docs/_docs/design-350-clock.md

 ---
 title: "System Clock"
 permalink: /docs/clock/
-excerpt: "System clock for the NQSAP-PCB computer"
+excerpt: "System clock for the SAP-Plus computer"
 ---

 The Clock Module provides the master timing signal (CLK) for the system.
 The clock pulse can come from one of three sources: